HarishHary/blink/docs/internals/plugin-runtime.md

 ### Readiness

-Router status is accepted only from the current sender PID and catalog-created generation.
-Catalog status is likewise checked against the current catalog PID.
-Each actor sends status to its local parent through one high-priority FIFO stream, so no status epoch is needed. `reconcileStatus` compares against `lastStatus` and publishes only changes; the process/meta comparisons ignore sampled load counters.
+Status receivers validate the current PID/alias and any incarnation generation, then accept only an `Epoch` greater than their `lastStatusEpoch`.
+This applies throughout the watcher, reconciler, process, manager, router, and catalog status chains, including snapshot reader events and forwarded projection status. `reconcileStatus` uses `same<Type>Status` against `lastStatus` to suppress unchanged publication; the process/meta comparisons still ignore sampled load counters.
+Epochs protect ordering independently of equality.
 On router loss the catalog fails calls assigned to that PID.

 ## Router actor